 Click Here to find the quilting gloves I'm wearing in this video.
 The gloves help me grip the quilt and shift it into position easily.
 I find without the gloves, I tend to clench the quilt in my hands, which starts to hurt in a short space of time.

-My dad, who also quilts, doesn't prefer the gloves because his hands are so much larger than mine.
-He likes Quilting Grips because they put less pressure on his fingertips.
-Getting a good grip on the quilt is important so you can keep it moving smoothly through the machine and allow the walking foot to do it's job.
+Getting a good grip on the quilt is important so you can keep it moving smoothly through the machine and allow the walking foot to do its job.